 There are several business coaching options available nowadays, with professionals offering perspectives across an array of fields.
 Business coaches and executive coaches, though, are the two most common.
 You might think they’re the same thing, but — despite some similarities — they’re not.
 So which one’s the right choice for you?
 Let’s take a closer look at the differences between the two, giving you a better idea of what each one has to offer.

 Why Hire a Coach in the First Place?

-Before we dive into the differences between business coaching and executive coaching, let’s take a look at some of the reasons why you might consider hiring a coach in the first place.
+Before we dive into the differences between business coaching vs. executive coaching, let’s take a look at some of the reasons why you might consider hiring a coach in the first place.